apache/doris-website/docs/data-operate/import/group-commit-manual.md

 # Group Commit

-Group commit load does not introduce a new data import method, but an extension of `INSERT INTO tbl VALUS(...)`, `Stream Load` and `Http Stream`.
+Group commit load does not introduce a new data import method, but an extension of `INSERT INTO tbl VALUS(...)` and `Stream Load`.
 It is a way to improve the write performance of Doris with high-concurrency and small-data writes.
 Your application can directly use JDBC to do high-concurrency insert operation into Doris, at the same time, combining PreparedStatement can get even higher performance.
-In logging scenarios, you can also do high-concurrency Stream Load or Http Stream into Doris.
+In logging scenarios, you can also do high-concurrency Stream Load into Doris.

 ## Group Commit Mode